 Let’s begin with your Virtual Private Cloud (VPC) which will be used to host Amazon SageMaker and other components of your data science environment.
-Your VPC provides a familiar set of network-level controls to allow you to govern ingress and egress of data.
-We will begin this workshop by creating a VPC with no Internet Gateway (IGW), therefore all subnets will be private, without Internet connectivity.
-Network connectivity with AWS services or your own shared services will be provided using VPC endpoints and PrivateLink.
+An AWS VPC provides a familiar set of network-level controls to allow you to govern ingress and egress of data.
+You will begin this workshop by creating a shared services VPC with no Internet Gateway (IGW), therefore all subnets will be private, without Internet connectivity.
+Network connectivity with AWS services or to your shared services from other VPCs will be provided using VPC endpoints powered by PrivateLink.
 Security Groups will be used to control traffic between different resources, allowing you to group like resources together and manage their ingress and egress traffic.

 In these labs you will create a VPC that:

 AWS Identity and Access Management (IAM) can help you create preventive controls for many aspects of your data science enviroment.
 They can control access to your data in Amazon S3, control who can access SageMaker resources like Notebook servers, and even be applied as VPC endpoint policies to put explicit controls around the API endpoints you create in your data science environment.

 There are several IAM roles you will need in order to manage permissions and ensure separation of concerns at scale.
 Those roles are:

 Granting Console access, permissions to start/stop a Jupyter notebook, permissions to open a Jupyter notebook

 Notebook creation role